deezer/template-remover/README.rst

 ---------------

 Python 2.7 is supported, and it should also work for Python 3.2 and 3.3.
-Python 2.6 is not supported because of the lack of subprocess.check_output.
+Python 2.6 is not officially supported because assertRaises has different semantics, althought all the other tests pass.

 Development
 -----------